Bounds on Separating Redundancy of Linear Codes and Rates of X-Codes: Preliminaries

 \end{theorem}

 While the right-hand side of the inequality in the above theorem is quite large compared to the lower bound in Theorem \ref{lwb:volume}, it was proved by a constructive method and gives an upper bound in simple form.
-In addition, it is typically the sharpest when Theorem \ref{upb:probabilistic} becomes loose due to large $l$.
+In addition, it is relatively sharper when $l$ is large and can even beat the other known upper bounds.

 The above general upper bounds depend on the alphabet size $q$ of a linear code, while the lower bound given in Theorem \ref{lwb:volume} does not.
 Interestingly, there is also one known general upper bound that does not depend on $q$.